 The Group is exposed to underwriting, market, credit, liquidity and operational risk.
-Overall the risk profile reduced over the year mainly due to the completion of the sale of MetLife Greece and MetLife Poland to NN Group during 2022.

 The Group is exposed to underwriting risks in its businesses, including mortality risk, longevity risk, morbidity risk, policyholder behaviour risk, and expense risk due to the nature of its subsidiaries.
 These risks are identified and assessed as part of the product development process, in which appropriate underwriting conditions are defined for all underwriting risks associated with the insurance policies over their whole life cycle on an entity level.
 Underwriting risks are primarily mitigated through diversification and single-exposure limits for different components such as mortality and invalidity.
 Risks in excess of such limits can be accepted but must be reinsured.
 Catastrophe reinsurance is used to limit the total loss that can be incurred as the result of single events, and to manage risk concentrations.